 Successful nonprofits often look to grow by creating nonprofit chapters and affiliates in other geographic areas, including other countries.
-Nonprofit organizations that are organized geographically into chapters that share a name, trademarks and mission are frequently referred to as “federated organizations.”
+Nonprofit organizations organized geographically into chapters that share a name, trademarks and mission are frequently referred to as “federated organizations.”

 These entities take an amazing variety of legal forms with some being tightly controlled and hierarchical and others being more loosely affiliated and autonomous.
 Historically, many federated organizations have grown on an ad hoc basis with little thought to how the chapters are linked or what their legal relationship to the founding organization will be.
-Often, the founding organization finds itself in the position of policing valuable trademarks and service marks to uphold the organization’s reputation and goodwill, essential commodities for any organization that is funded by donations from the public.
+Often, the founding organization finds itself in the position of policing valuable trademarks and service marks to uphold the organization’s reputation and goodwill, essential commodities for any organization that is publicly funded.

 Over the years, a number of well-known organizations that quickly spawned numerous chapters have been forced to impose order on their chapters and affiliates long after their creation.
 Ideally, to avoid these struggles, nonprofits considering spinning off chapters or affiliates should give careful thought to how they will structure their federated organization before creating their first chapter or affiliate.